Nursing Informatics: Career Overview

-- Analyze information systems data in order to improve nursing services and reduce errors
+- Analyzing information systems data to improve nursing services and reduce errors

-- Act as translator between nurses, system engineers, analysts or designers using certain techniques
+- Acting as a translator between nurses, system engineers, analysts, or designers

-- Create strategies and policies to introduce, evaluate or modify information technology
+- Creating strategies and policies to introduce, evaluate, or modify healthcare technology

-- Develop ways to better ensure patient security and confidentiality
+- Developing ways to better ensure patient data security and confidentiality

-As technology continues to advance, exciting new careers pop up, like a nursing informatics specialist.
 While more technical than other nursing careers, the main goal of nursing informatics is enhancing patient care.
-Better information systems and data mean less medical errors and better patient security and confidentiality.
+Better information systems and data mean fewer medical errors and better handling of patient data.

 Why It’s Important

 Technology is an integral part of any healthcare organization.
-To stay on the cutting edge, more facilities are recognizing the importance of having a healthcare IT professional on staff.
+To stay on the cutting edge, more facilities are recognizing the importance of having a healthcare information technology (IT) professional on staff.

-In their 2016 Leadership Survey, the Healthcare Information and Management Systems Society (HIMSS) examines the latest trends in healthcare IT.
-According to their findings, 95 percent of respondents "view health IT as a strategically critical tool to help healthcare organizations be successful."
+In their 2016 Leadership Survey, the Healthcare Information and Management Systems Society (HIMSS) examined the latest trends in healthcare IT.
+According to their findings, 95% of respondents “view health IT as a strategically critical tool to help healthcare organizations be successful.”

 This is good news if you’re interested in pursuing a career in a critically vital field.
 The majority of respondents to the survey said this type of role can help with efforts focused on patient care.
 This includes clinical integration, primary care provider efficiency, mandated quality metrics improvement, and care coordination.

-As a nurse informatics specialist, you can help deliver better results by performing tasks such as these:
+As a nurse informatics specialist, you can help deliver better results by performing tasks such as:

 - Policy writing